ceph/ceph/doc/radosgw/nfs.rst

 .. versionadded:: Jewel

+.. note:: Only the NFSv4 protocol is supported when using a cephadm or rook based deployment.

-Ceph Object Gateway namespaces can now be exported over file-based access protocols such as NFSv3 and NFSv4, alongside traditional HTTP access protocols (S3 and Swift).
+Ceph Object Gateway namespaces can be exported over the file-based NFSv4 protocols, alongside traditional HTTP access protocols (S3 and Swift).

 In particular, the Ceph Object Gateway can now be configured to